The Q Day

 Self Custody

 Are you holding your BTC on an exchange?
-Buy a hardware wallet.
+Buy a hardware wallet!
 A hardware wallet allows you to be a direct custodian of BTC.
 On an exchange the BTC is not really yours.
 If the exchange goes bust so goes your stack.
 You want to be in control of your money; and use your own devices to transfer your BTC.
 This way the currency is in control of an individual and not an institution.
 BTC is about defeating the institutional control of money.

 HODLing or Spending

 Now, stacking sats is nothing bad.
 You should have what is called a core stack, that is BTC that you will never sell and watch it grow in price.
-But at times you will see a vendor online that accepts BTC as payment.
-He is a fellow Bitcoiner and you should always respect his choice of payment, and pay him from your stack if you feel that your core stack isn’t threatened.
+But at times you will see a vendor online that accepts BTC as a payment.
+He is a fellow Bitcoiner and you should always respect his choice of payment methods, and pay him from your stack if you feel that your core stack isn’t threatened.
 I am mostly HODLing but I do buy stuff with BTC.

 Run Your own Bitcoin Node

 I am not a very technical type.
-But I bought the mini computer with intent to run a Bitcoin node.
+But I bought the mini computer with the intent to run a Bitcoin node.
 As far as I understand it, by running a Bitcoin node, you are keeping a piece of BTC infrastructure in your home.
 If you aren’t doing that you are basically using infrastructure of somebody else.
 BTC is all about being the master of your own money.

 For better explanation of why you should run your own node, see the video below: